SheplX/Redis-Cluster-With-HTTP-Interface/README.md

     - And much more ...
 - After the Proxy service connects to sentinels and discovers the current master, we will set a Configmap for webdis socket with the proxy service:port so any coming operations, or requests will be requested during the socket it will be forwarded to the current Redis master.

-# Redis Insights Configurations
+# Redis Insight Configurations

-- To fully watch what's happening to your database, you will need Redis insights, it's a UI application that lets you check very important things like how many connections are active, what are the most common commands being used, how much memory is being used, all your stored database inside Redis, and much more. it's a very important tool for developers.
+- To fully watch what's happening to your database, you will need Redis insight, it's a UI application that lets you check very important things like how many connections are active, what are the most common commands being used, how much memory is being used, all your stored database inside Redis, and much more. it's a very important tool for developers.
-- In my case, I need Redis insights to watch the Redis master data and all the clients which being been connected to perform operations, and check all the data inside. so we will tie Redis insights with the proxy service to do that.
+- In my case, I need Redis insight to watch the Redis master data and all the clients which being been connected to perform operations, and check all the data inside. so we will tie Redis insight with the proxy service to do that.

 # Installation & Testing
 - To make sure that we are setting up the cluster rightly and with no errors, we must deploy each component in the order like that :
     - `Redis` - to make sure that Redis is up and running first
     - `Sentinels` - to make sure that Sentinels can discover the Redis master & workers after they are deployed without errors.
     - `Proxy` - proxy must be after Redis & sentinel deployment because it listens to the sentinel's headless services to know the current master info and then connect to it. so this will make sure that the proxy can catch up with the master without errors.
-    - `Webdis` or `Redis-Insights` then `Ingress`.
+    - `Webdis` or `Redis-Insight` then `Ingress`.

 ![deployment](./screenshots/deployment.png)